inkstak/activejob-status/README.md

 You can use any compatible ActiveSupport::Cache::Store you want (memory, memcache, redis, ..) or any storage responding to <code>read/write/delete</code>

+> **Note** : In Rails 5, `Rails.cache` defaults to  `ActiveSupport::Cache::NullStore` which will result in empty status.
+Setting a cache store for ActiveJob::Status is therefore mandatory.

 Set your store:

 ```